 Day by Day Itinerary

-Fly to Lulea in Swedish Lapland, where you will be met and transferred to the Clarion Sense Hotel, the region’s latest and finest 4-star hotel.
+Fly into Lulea in Swedish Lapland, where you will be met and driven in style to the beautiful Clarion Sense Hotel, the region’s latest and finest 4-star hotel, with a stunning spa, and well stocked cocktail bar with a view over the harbour.

-Lulea is situated on the coastal edge of the Luleå Archipelago in the bay of Bothnia, which has a total of 1300 islands and only 100 residents and is a unique wilderness environment where the sea around the island freezes up to a metre thick in winter.
-From the hotel you look out over the frozen expanse of the Lule river.
+Lulea is situated on the coastal edge of the Luleå Archipelago in the bay of Bothnia, which has a total of 1,300 islands and only 100 residents and is a unique wilderness environment where the sea around the island freezes up to a metre thick in winter.
+From the hotel you look out over the frozen expanse of the Lule river with great views for miles.

-Once you have settled in we suggest that you enjoy a pre-dinner drink in the sky bar with its great views.
+Once you have settled into your hotel, we suggest that you enjoy a pre-dinner drink in the sky bar with its great views.
 We have included dinner on your first night as after traveling you may wish to have an easy start to your break.

 Enjoy a three-course dinner under the stewardship of Chef Marcus Samuelsson who has received widespread critical acclaim.
-His restaurant, Kitchen & Table, transforms the freshest ingredients into cosmopolitan inspired dishes.
+His kitchen transforms the freshest, local ingredients into cosmopolitan inspired dishes that are stunning.

 Buffet breakfasts in Sweden are feasts in their own right!
 Indulge before heading out on a 2-hour snowmobile adventure in the forests around Lulea and bordering on the frozen archipelago.

-You will be provided with arctic clothing and instruction before heading out with your partner on a guided exploration of the countryside.
-There is something special about being on a snowmobile adventure off the beaten track, soaking up the beauty and majesty of the arctic landscapes.
+You will be provided with arctic clothing and training before heading out with your partner on a guided exploration of the countryside.
+There is something special about being on a snowmobile adventure off the beaten track, soaking up the beauty and majesty of the forests and frozen lake views.
+With vast winter landscapes, this truly snowmobiling adventure takes your breath away, drop a location pin and see how far you are from your friends back at home!
+When you return to the hotel and you can enjoy some downtime, and try out the spa (charges may apply if you have not upgraded your room).

 You have the facilities at the hotel or you can wander into the centre of Lulea.
 Our recommendation would be to walk the Ice Road.
 There is a road marked out on the frozen ice which allows people to walk, ski or skate around the city.
 See the locals in deep conversation, mothers pushing their children around in adapted push chairs or students racing each other around on skates.